brodieG/r2c/README.md

   [quietly dropped][6] and despite suggestions it might return for v1.1 I see no trace of it in the most recent 1.1 candidate development versions (as of 2022-07-03).
+* The [Hydra Chronicles][9] series of posts on my blog examining group statistics in R.

 ## Acknowledgments